-We are here to help you out by highlighting some of the most useful and basic tools available for responsive design: A pencil and some paper.
+We are here to help you out by highlighting some of the most useful and basic tools available for responsive design: pencil and paper.
 Or, just to be clearer and more specific, sketchsheets for responsive web design.
 Here they are:

 Printable Responsive Sketchsheets

 Whether you are a logo designer, font creator or web designer, Sneakpeekit can serve you as a one-stop solution for all your sketchsheet needs.
 To begin with, they offer multiple mobile mockups to help you design responsive websites.
 Beyond that, it provides grids that adhere to some of the most popular grid systems/frameworks such as Bootstrap, the LESS Framework 4 and the Semantic Grid System.

 All sketchsheets are free to download, ready to print and you can also grab the PSD templates if you need to convert your grids into graphic mockups.

 Responsive Web Design Sketchsheets by Jeremy Palford

 This set of responsive web design sketchsheets are based on the work of Denise Jacobs.
 These Responsive Web Design Sketchsheets includes support for various device sizes and are totally free to download.

 Interface Sketch is a set of free sketch templates for web, mobile and tablet devices.
 The templates are in PDF format, and are free to download and print.
 Various sizes are supported, such as desktop, iPad, Nexus 7, Nexus 10, iPhone, Mobile Windows, Android and many more generic phones.